 Album 88 provides the student-run programming and broadcasts 24 hours, seven days a week online and on WRAS-HD2 and from 7 p.m. – 5 a.m. on 88.5 FM, Georgia State University’s 100,000 watt radio station.
 Album 88 has been selected by Creative Loafing staff and readers as the best overall radio station in Atlanta on multiple occasions.
 All Album 88 DJs are Georgia State students, and Georgia State University sports are covered by alumni employee Dave Cohen.
 NeoN is the student-run video-on-demand service of Student Media.
 In addition to livestreaming the Student Government Association (SGA) election debates.
 GSTV presents student-produced news and variety programming.
 Creative staff serve as both writers and directors and are each tasked with creating and producing an original NeoN production during the school year.

-New South is Georgia State University’s student-edited literary journal.
-It adheres to the standards of peer-reviewed literature journals across the United States.
+New South is Georgia State University’s student edited literary journal.
+It adheres to the standards of peer reviewed literature journals across the United States.
 The organization also stages a number of readings throughout the school year both on and off campus.
-More information on workshops can be found at the New South website (see Directory under Contact Us).
-In 2011, the organization launched Underground, featuring content exclusively from the GSU student body.
+More information on readings can be found at New South.
 The Signal is the student-run newspaper of Georgia State University.
-It features newswriting from Georgia State students with letters from the campus and city community as well as occasional contributions from campus writers across the country.
-The Signal received the Georgia College Press Association General Excellence award in its division for 2012.
+It features news writing from Georgia State students with letters from the campus and city community as well as occasional contributions from campus writers across the country.
+The Signal has received general excellence honors from the Georgia College Press Association and Southeast Journalism Conference.